pikacode/pikacode/README.md

 ### Hi，世界 👋

-- :orange_book: Focusing on Swift & iOS
+-  Focusing on iOS Development
-- :hammer: Creator of applications and frameworks
+- 🔨 Creator of applications and frameworks
+- 🗣️ Learning the Japanese language  now